avinashmane/colab/README.md

-# Cross-platform automation
+# Cross-platform Social Media automation

 ## Objective

+Accelrated catchup on social media skipping all advertising.

-to be able to run automation based on selenium in cross platform environment.
+To be able to run automation based on selenium in cross platform environment.
 Environments supports are Windows, Unix, Colab  Currently automation is intended for
 * Strava
 * Linkedin
 * Facebook
 * Amazon

-current status is - in development/working
+current status is -
+Create the issues at githib repo

-## Dependencies
+## Setup and Dependencies

 * Nerodia (selenium wrapper)
 * Authorization stored in auth.yaml in your google drive
 * Configuration files config.yaml

 ## Use cases

 * Social media like automation
-* social media post automation
+* social media post on certain criteria is met
+  * implemented for Strava
 * Scraping
 * Text analytics on amazon reviews